 Today’s recipe for smoked salmon chowder is actually well known in Seattle where it is served at Pike’s Place Market, but since salmon is such an Alaskan food, I thought it fit perfectly here.
 And I have other ideas for when I finally make it to the state of Washington anyway.

 This chowder is made with smoked salmon, which you can buy at any grocery store.
 Smoked salmon can be a little pricey for what seems like a small piece, but a little goes a surprisingly long way, especially in this hearty, warm soup that is loaded with all sorts of other delicious ingredients.
+Or you can even make your own smoked salmon!

 When I was recipe testing for these posts, I made a batch of this smoked salmon chowder one night when my kids had swim practice and even my four-year old, who generally isn’t much of a soup fanatic, gobbled it down with exclamations of “delicious” and little groans of pleasure.
 Which is notable since her typical reactions to food are either a grunted “good” or “blech”.
 So for something to qualify as “delicious” to her is a big deal and I knew I had a recipe that was a keeper.